3.7 Focus Groups

 At a Glance

-~1 day~1 day The discussion guide drafts quickly with AI help, and transcription plus theme extraction turn what was hours of post-session collation into minutes.
-The 90-minute session is fixed, but the real clock is recruiting and scheduling 6-10 people into the same room or call at the same time — coordinating a group is harder than booking one interview, so expect about a day of elapsed effort once recruiting is folded in (longer if you have no network to pull from).
+~4 days–2 weeks~4 days–2 weeks AI drafts the discussion guide quickly and handles transcription and theme extraction in minutes.
+The session itself runs about 90 minutes.
+Most of the elapsed time is recruiting and scheduling 6-10 people into the same room or call at once, which is harder than booking a single interview.
+Expect about a week once recruiting is folded in, longer if you have no network to pull from.

-$100$100 Run the lean version — recruit 6-10 people from your own network onto a video call and let an AI transcription tool take notes — and you eliminate the recruited panel, venue, and paid moderator/analyst that used to make focus groups expensive.
-What remains out-of-pocket is participant incentives for a single group, which lands around $100.
-A professionally recruited panel and venue would push this far higher, but AI and a virtual room make that optional.
+$0–$600$0–$600 The lean version can be free: recruit 6-10 people from your own network onto a video call, let an AI transcription tool take notes, and the only out-of-pocket cost is participant incentives for a single group.
+A professionally recruited panel, a venue, and a paid moderator or analyst would push the cost far higher, but a virtual room and AI transcription make those optional.

 In Brief

-A focus group is a facilitated discussion with 6–10 participants designed to generate qualitative feedback on a specific topic.
-A moderator guides the conversation while participants react to each other’s ideas, revealing group buying dynamics, shared language, and points of agreement or disagreement.
-The output is a set of themes, customer language, and insights into how people influence each other’s opinions — though results must be interpreted carefully, because outgoing participants tend to dominate and groupthink can distort the outcome.
+A focus group is a facilitated discussion with 6–10 participants on a specific topic.
+A moderator guides the conversation while participants react to each other’s ideas.
+The output is a set of themes, customer language, and insight into how people influence each other’s opinions.

 Common Use Case